ziaulalam1/sales-revenue-optimization/README.md

 ---

+## **Tableau Dashboard Creation**

+- Imported the newly queried data through CSV files.
+- Created engaging and meaningful visualizations to show off important business data.
+- Used easily readable charts while also trying to showcase a variety of different visualizations.

 ## Project Structure
 This repository includes cleaned CSV files, SQL Queries, and the Tableau Workbook used in the creation of this project.